 Whole Grain Tortillas

-Whole grains are a good source of fiber, B vitamins, Vitamin E, trace minerals, and phytochemicals.
-Replacing refined grains (i.e. white flour tortillas) with whole grains (i.e. whole wheat tortillas) may reduce the risk of developing chronic conditions such as heart disease, diabetes, and certain types of cancer.
+Whole grains are a good source of fiber, B vitamins, Vitamin E, trace minerals, and phytonutrients.
+Replacing refined grains (i.e. flour tortillas) with whole grains (i.e. whole wheat tortillas) may reduce the risk of developing chronic conditions such as heart disease, diabetes, and certain types of cancer.
 When purchasing whole wheat tortillas, choose varieties with ingredients that you can see, recognize, and pronounce.